 “You will be able to buy exactly the same thing you can buy today online through the car …”

 That’s just the beginning.
 Soon, Mercedes owners in many countries around the world will be able to order food, buy movie tickets, or pay to charge their electric car by simply tapping their car’s touchscreen.
-And, they’ll be able to buy goods and services from third-party companies, just like they do on their smartphone, laptop, or tablet.
+And, they’ll be able to

 Digital Trends sat down with Georges Massing, the vice president of digital vehicle and mobility for Mercedes-Benz, to learn more about the technology, and where the German firm wants to take it.